Imjin War: Campaigns in Hamgyong Province and Manchuria

 Katō Kiyomasa then decided to attack a nearby Jurchen castle across the Tumen River in Manchuria to test his troops against the "barbarians", as the Koreans called the Jurchens (Orangkae in Korean and Orangai, both derived from the Mongol term Uriankhai "forest barbarian").
 Kato's army of 8,000 was joined by 3,000 Koreans at Hamgyong Province, because the Jurchens periodically raided across the border.
 Soon the combined force sacked the castle, and camped near the border; after the Koreans left for home, the Japanese troops suffered a retaliatory assault from the Jurchens.
 Katō Kiyomasa retreated with his forces to avoid heavy losses.
-Because of this invasion, rising Jurchen leader Nurhaci offered military assistance to the Joseon and Ming in the war.
-However, the offer was refused by both countries, particularly Joseon, saying that it would be disgraceful to accept assistance from the "Barbarians" to the north.
+Because of this invasion, Jurchen leader Nurhaci offered military assistance to the Joseon and Ming in the war.
+However, the offer was refused by both countries, with Ming seeing Nurhaci as a serious and rising threat and Yu Sŏngnyong urging King Seonjo not to accept.